 The idea of retirement is both exciting and daunting.
 After leaving the workforce, you’ll have the opportunity to pursue dreams that you have envisioned for your retirement.
 But you’ll need to have the financial where- withal to fund those dreams and cover your day-to-day living expenses.
 You might even decide that you want to move to a retirement community to help you have a more stressfree retirement.
 If this is something that you are considering then you can learn more about TOTV here.

-It is clear from everything we read in the news that many Americans likely aren’t saving enough.
+It is clear from everything we read in the news that many Americans likely aren’t saving enough, whilst some won’t be retirement planning at all.
 While many people might rely on Social Security to help cover their costs during retirement, it may not be enough and those who want to live a full life in their later years should focus now on saving more.

 This fact is underscored by a LinkedIn Poll that Prudential Retirement began last Sept.
 9 about Ameri- cans’ perceptions of workplace retirement plans.
 There were more than 300,000 impressions and more than 1,000 individuals voted.
 Of those voters, more than 50 percent were “very interested” in a guaranteed retirement income feature.
 Moreover, 23 percent were “somewhat interested.”

 Whether you’re in your 20s or your 50s, retirement should be on your mind.
 Regardless of your age, now is the time to start planning so that you can make sure you are able to save enough to live the retirement you envision.
 Spend some time considering these points and consult with a financial advisor who can help you lay out a plan to maximize your savings.
 Some options to consider include: